Tips on How to Prevent Cracks in Brickwork

 - Using expansion joints in your brickwork will separate your bricks into small segments, in which, each segment will act individually, and will behave separately from other segments.
 The expansion joints will reduce brick cracking by changes in temperature, moisture, creep and/or settlement, either horizontally or vertically.

 - Use pre-molded foam or neoprene in the brick expansion joint.
 It can be done, by leaving a continuous opening through the brick wythe and filling it.
 Finish this joint with backer rod and elastomeric sealant material to prevent moisture and water going into the brick joint.

 - Make sure that the expansion joint material runs through the full thickness of the wythe.
 It will avoid the mortar and other debris that will clog the joint.

 - Do not use an incompressible material in the joint.

 How to Use Vertical Joints in Bricks

-- Vertical joints should be located at corners, offsets, setbacks, opening, wall intersection, changes in direction, height and long walls.
+- Vertical joints should be located at corners, offsets, setbacks, openings, wall intersections, changes in direction, certain heights and long walls.

-- Brick expansion joints should be placed where different walls encounter, reducing thus the possibility of cracks due to differential settlement.
+- Brick expansion joints should be placed where different walls encounter each other, reducing thus the possibility of cracks due to differential settlement.

 - The joint must be located in the interior corner or at least 12” from the corner, creating a stable connection to other members of the building.